 - Do not use this medicine together with other products that contain clonidine (such as Catapres®, Kapvay®, Nexiclon?
 XR).

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, heart or blood vessel disease, heart block, heart rhythm problems, low blood pressure, slow heartbeat, or a history of a recent heart attack, stroke, or fainting.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, heart or blood vessel disease, heart rhythm problems, stomach or bowel problems, or a history of heart attack or stroke.

 - This medicine may make you feel drowsy, dizzy, or lightheaded.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
-Getting up slowly from a lying or sitting position may also help.
+Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.